 If someone offers assistance, don’t turn it away before fully considering it just because it didn’t come through a formal channel.
 Embrace all offers of support.

-In addition to teams, have patients participate on the board and in all important decision-making bodies.
-Never see patients as a “token” or “symbolic” gesture.
+In addition to teams, have those living with the disease participate on the board and in all important decision-making bodies.
+Never see those living with the disease as a “token” or “symbolic” gesture.

 Embrace connections with organizations for related diseases

 Uniting with similar disease organizations can help when advocating for shared objectives, such as research funding, regulatory issues or unmet care needs.

 Encourage those living with the disease to share their personal stories early and often